-Sommelier Charles Birr will return to the 8th Annual Gloucester Wine Festival, bringing his extensive knowledge of all-things-wine to the Middle Peninsula, on September 23rd.
-Birr is slated to teach the Wine Tasting 101 class.
+Sommelier Charles Birr will return to the 9th Annual Gloucester Wine Festival, bringing his extensive knowledge of all-things-wine to the Middle Peninsula, on September 22nd.
+Birr is slated to teach the Wine Tasting 101 classes again this year.

 “We’re thrilled to have Mr. Birr return to the festival,” said Gloucester Chamber of Commerce Executive Director Gloria Mazzella Williams.
 The Chamber hosts the festival.
-“His class has been extremely popular in the past for all of our guests who want to taste as much as they want to learn.”
+“His class has been extremely popular in the past for all of our guests who want to taste as much as they want to learn.
+Each class fills up very quickly, so make sure to sign up upon your arrival to the festival grounds!”

 A Wisconsin native and a graduate of the University of Wisconsin-Green Bay, Birr is a “seasoned food and beverage executive with experience at AAA Five Diamond, ExxonMobil and Five Star Resorts.”